arashVsh/UCR-DatasetAnalizer/README.md

 #  UCR-DatasetAnalizer

-I just wrote this program to extract essential information about the datasets provided by "UCR_UEA_datasets."
+I wrote this program to extract essential information about the datasets provided by "UCR_UEA_datasets."

 Currently, this basic information contains: